 Why the Procedure Is Performed

 Surgery is recommended for a patent urachus that does not close after birth.
-If the urachal tube is not removed and closed:
+Problems that can occur when a patent urachal tube is not repaired include:

 Risks for any anesthesia are:

 The surgeon may ask for your child to have: